 When it comes to rendering, you’ll need to create a new file name.
 Please make sure you do not accidentally save over the original source file that you imported in your Media Library.

 Vegas has a habit of wanting to save OVER the source video/audio you used to produce your project.
 This can obviously lead to problems.
 It’s like a snake eating its own tail!
-Choose a unique file name to save to.
+Choose a unique file name to save to and be careful not to make this mistake.

 Next, choose the file format and rendering template.
 If producing a video I go for the MainConcept AVC/AAC (*.mp4) preset and choose a resolution appropriate for YouTube.